 Photo: Pleasure-boating on the Canal du Midi

-Since its creation, the Canal du Midi has therefore experienced very prosperous periods, as well as more troubled ones, prone to doubt and worries about its future ...
-Butcthanks to the splendour of this work of art, and sewhat it brings to the landscape, it must be de protected and local players are doing everything they can to ensure its protection.
+Since its creation, the Canal du Midi has therefore experienced very prosperous phases as well as more troubled periods, prone to doubts and worries about its future...
+But thecthanks to the splendour of this work of art, and sewhat it brings to the landscape, it must be de protected and local players are doing everything they can to ensure its protection.
 The Grand Site de France labeling procedure - currently underway between Capestang and Béziers - is an example, as is the plan to draw up a global management plan undertaken by the State…